Enalmada/next-link/README.md

 - send/check a cookie with buildId so we know if resources need to be pushed for this build
 - consider sorting style elements first
 - figure out why sometimes getting "can't add headers to already sent response".
 I think this is just an HMR issue in dev.

+##Changelog:
+* 3.0.4 - adding stylesheet link tags
+* 3.0.3 - fix error with semicolon separating links when should have been comma